Vahe1994/SpQR/README.md

 # Launching

-### GPU requirements
+### GPU and RAM requirements
 This code was developed and tested using a single A100 GPU with 80GB GPU RAM.
-It may successfully run on GPUs with 32 - 40GB for perplexity evaluation of up to `LLaMA-65B` and `Falcon-40B` models.
+It may successfully run on GPUs with 32GB+ VRAM for perplexity evaluation of up to `LLaMA-65B` and `Falcon-40B` models.
+With `--offload activations` option, the model perplexity may be evaluated on machines with less VRAM: 24GB+ for Llama 65B and 6GB+ for Llama 7B.
+The perplexity testing code also requires RAM amount sufficient to hold uncompressed model weights (e.g. ~130GB for Llama65B) and testing datasets.
 For `Language Model Evaluation Harness` evaluation one needs to have enough memory to load whole model on one or several devices + activation tensors.

 ### Model downloading
 The code requires the LLaMA model to be downloaded in Huggingface format and saved locally.
 The scripts below assume that `$TRANSFORMERS_CACHE` variable points to the Huggingface Transformers cache folder.